tatsumin39/youtube-to-discord-notifier/readme.md

 2. Select `fetchUpdateAndNotify` for 'Choose which function to run'.
 3. Choose 'Time-driven' trigger and set the execution interval to 'Every 5 minutes'.

+#### Additional Settings for the Optional Feature

+When using the optional feature 'Sending Notifications to Multiple Discord Channels', you need to add the Webhook URL for each Discord channel to the script properties.
+Set it up as follows:

+- `discordWebhookUrl` specifies the default Discord Webhook URL, which is used when the `discordChannelId` column is empty.
+- The Webhook URL for each specific Discord channel should be added with a different property name.
+For example, if the identifier for a specific channel is `myDiscordChannel`, set the property name to `myDiscordChannel` and specify that channel's Webhook URL as its value.

 ### Notes and Considerations

 #### Real-time Notifications